The 2019 Tennessee Sandhill Crane Festival is set for:

 THE BIRCHWOOD SCHOOL IS LOCATED AT: 5623 TN-60, Birchwood, TN 37308

 The Tennessee Wildlife Resources Agency is the primary sponsor for the festival and many staff members and volunteers will again be contributing their services.
 The festival is a celebration of the thousands of sandhill cranes that migrate through or spend the winter on and around the Hiwassee Refuge in Birchwood as well as an opportunity to focus attention on the rich wildlife heritage of the state and the Native American history of the area.

-Beginning in the early 1990’s the recovering population of eastern Sandhill cranes began stopping at the Hiwassee Refuge as they migrated to and from their wintering grounds in Georgia and Florida.
-TWRA has been managing this refuge for more than 60 years for waterfowl.
-Therefore, cranes find a perfect combination of areas for feeding and roosting.
-As many as 12,000 cranes have been known to overwinter at the confluence of the Tennessee and Hiwassee Rivers.
+Beginning in the early 1990s, the recovering population of eastern sandhill cranes began stopping at the Hiwassee Refuge on their way to and from their wintering grounds in Georgia and Florida.
+TWRA has been managing the refuge for more than 60 years for waterfowl, and it provides sandhill cranes a combination of feeding and shallow water roosting habitat.
+Thousands of birds now spend the entire winter at the confluence of the Hiwassee and Tennessee rivers.

 North American Sandhill Cranes

 Sandhill cranes are the most numerous and wide ranging of all worldwide crane species with a population exceeding 600,000.
 There are six distinct migratory populations of sandhill cranes with breeding ranges extending across North America.

 The sandhill cranes migrating or wintering in Tennessee make up a large proportion of the Eastern Population.
 The Eastern Population of sandhill cranes migrates through and winters in portions of Tennessee and is considered the world’s second largest sandhill crane population.
 Tennessee has wintered an average of over 23,000 cranes over the last five years.